 We then passed the local take away restaurant…

 The Swimming Dog.

-A trip along the canals of Bangkok is a must, they are so different to so many other things you can do here and they give you such a different view of this wonderful country.
+A trip along the canals of Bangkok is a must, they are so different to so many other things you can do here, and they give you such a different view of this beautiful country.
 For me, it is the best way to travel around Bangkok.